By Vin Clancy

 There are plenty of useful automation softwares for it IFTTT, followlike, tailwind.
 Use these to auto-pin content and follow/unfollow people at scale.

 If you’ve got a blog or ecommerce store, and a pretty decent sales funnel, then I seriously would look at driving traffic there from Pinterest.
+Another great vehicle to drive traffic from is click bank affiliate marketing.

 Like I said, this won’t last forever.